berachain/docs/apps/core/content/learn/pol/tokens/bgt.md

 ### Earning Rewards

 Protocols can provide [Incentives](/learn/pol/incentives) to attract `$BGT` emissions from validators.
-The amount that validators can earn in protocol incentives is determined by the amount of `$BGT` that is delegated to them.
-Thus, validators that return the maximum value to their `$BGT` delegators are likely to receive the most delegations.
+The amount that validators can earn in protocol incentives is determined by the amount of `$BGT` that is boosting them.
+Thus, validators that return the maximum value to those boosting them are likely to receive the most boost.

 Furthermore users who are boosting validators with their `$BGT` collect a share of Berachain core dApp fees, namely fees from Bend, BEX and Berps.